Cosmo-Tech/azure-sample-webapp/README.md

 git remote set-url upstream --push "NO" git fetch upstream
 ```
-## Create an Azure Static Webapp resource & configure it for deployment
+## Create an App registration, Azure Static Webapp resource & configure it for deployment

 You need an Azure Static Webapp resource in the tenant to deploy your webapp.
-For more information, see the [related Microsoft documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript#create-a-static-web-app)
+For more information, follow our step-by-step tutorials on [our portal](https://portal.cosmotech.com/) - Contact Cosmo Tech for access.

 ## Configure the webapp for your use-case